Enterprise-CMCS/managed-care-review/docs/technical-design/howto-migrations.md

 - [Jumpbox access exists for your IP](../../services/postgres/README.md#access-to-aurora-postgres-via-aws-jump-box)
 - `postgresql` installed locally

-1. SSH to instance of db you will copy and make sure you have DB secrets available for that db.
+1. SSH to instance of db you will copy and make sure you have DB secrets available for that environment db.
     - See [SSH directions](../../services/postgres/README.md#ssh-to-the-instances) and [postgres credentials docs](../../services/postgres/README.md#accessing-postgres-authentication-credentials)

 1. Dump database.
    -  `pg_dump -Fc -h $hostname -p $port -U $username -d $dbname > [val]-[date].sqlfc`.
+You will have to enter the db password (also in the secrets).

-1. Copy down from from remote to current directory
+1. Exit SSH.
+Copy down from from remote to the current directory.
     -  `scp ubuntu@$host:[val]-[date].sqlfc .`

-1. Start up localhost db with the copied db
+1. From current directory, start up localhost db with the copied db
     - `pg_restore -h localhost -p 5432 -U postgres -d postgres --clean val]-[date].sqlfc`.
-You will be promoted to enter in local db password `shhhsecret`
+You will be promoted to enter in local db password `shhhsecret`.
+You will see print out errors but the database has spun up successfully.